-The Empreinte Coop is a one-stop shop for Montréal-made goods, featuring pottery, toys, art objects or jewellery by dozens and dozens of local artists and artisans.
+L’Empreinte is a coop packed with Montréal-made goods, featuring pottery, toys, art objects or jewellery by dozens and dozens of local artists and artisans.

 Add some magic to your holiday tree with a handblown glass ball from Espace Verre, Montréal’s foremost glassblowing studio, where you can both learn and shop year-round.